Chapter 13: Repayment Plan and Confirmation Hearing

 "Secured" Claims Under the Repayment Plan

 If the debtor wants to keep the collateral securing a particular claim, the plan must provide that the holder of the secured claim receive at least the value of the collateral.
 If the obligation underlying the secured claim was used the buy the collateral (e.g., a car loan), and the debt was incurred within certain time frames before the bankruptcy filing, the plan must provide for full payment of the debt, not just the value of the collateral (which may be less due to depreciation).
 Payments to certain secured creditors (i.e., the home mortgage lender), may be made over the original loan repayment schedule (which may be longer than the plan) so long as any arrearage is made up during the plan.
-The debtor should consult an attorney to determine the proper treatment of secured claims in the plan.

 "Unsecured" Claims Under the Repayment Plan